-- i.
+- a.
+Students appealing against any type of decision shall use the normal procedure of the university that made the original decision.
+A student may not appeal against the decision of one university to the other. - b.
+Any hearing requiring the student to be present shall be conducted face-to face if that is physically possible; if not it shall be held electronically. - c.
+Documentation from the student in support of their appeal and any oral submission at a panel meeting must be in English for matters handled at QMUL and Chinese for BUPT. - 12.4.
+Appeals to a higher body - a.
+A student may appeal against the decision of a university to an external appeals body for the country in which that university is situated and both universities will be bound by that decision subject to Chinese Law. - 12.5.
+Harmonised Penalties for assessment offences - a.
+QM penalties where the mark is capped mean that for the UK transcript and Honours calculation the mark is limited to 40% on the UK scale (60% on the CN scale) but the mark recorded by BUPT will be the uncapped mark as BUPT does not use capping of marks. - b.
+Where the penalty involves failure in the module the student may reattempt but, unless specified in the harmonised penalties, must miss the next opportunity, if the next opportunity is held in less than six months, and except for students spending the final year in London where examinations are held annually. - c.
+Penalties: - i.
 A formal warning - ii.
 A requirement that the student resubmit the relevant piece(s) of assessment by a specified deadline with no cap on the mark that may be obtained. - iii.
-A requirement that the student resubmit the relevant piece(s) of assessment by a specified deadline with the resubmission mark capped at the minimum pass mark. - A mark of 0 for the relevant piece(s) of assessment, but if the module is failed the iv. student may reattempt at the next opportunity. - A mark of 0 in the module of which the assessment forms a part, with the module mark ٧. capped on any reattempt at the minimum pass mark. - vi.
+A requirement that the student resubmit the relevant piece(s) of assessment by a specified deadline with the resubmission mark capped at the minimum pass mark. - iv.
+A mark of 0 for the relevant piece(s) of assessment, but if the module is failed the student may reattempt at the next opportunity. - v.
+A mark of 0 in the module of which the assessment forms a part, with the module mark capped on any reattempt at the minimum pass mark. - vi.
 The overall classification of Honours to be reduced by one grade with an explanation to be provided as to why the calculated mark does not match the Honours awarded. - vii.
-Recommendation to the JP Steering Committee that the student be expelled from the two universities.
+Recommendation to the Steering Committee that the student be expelled from the two universities.
 The Steering Committee decision must be ratified by the Principal/President of both universities before the student can be expelled.

-Penalty vi. will only be applied for exam offences where the Queen Mary standard penalty of failure of all modules would mean dismissal by BUPT as the students cannot fail more than 30 credits under BUPT regulations.
+Penalty vi. will only be applied for exam offences where the QMUL standard penalty of failure of all modules would mean dismissal by BUPT as the students cannot fail more than 30 credits under BUPT regulations.